Furikuda/Hackulele/ABOUT.md

 You just need to send 1 GATT message over the service exposed by the Populele to set the whole LED array, albeit with no control over the brightness.

+Unfortunately, some tests with animations with a bit more than 10 updates per second quickly make te BLE conection unstable, again YMMV.

 # My own board

 ## Who are you Mr Chip

-Since I basically connected my logic analyzer on every fucking pad available there to see which one was doing anything, I quickly found that SDA/SCL are for the i2c bus.
+Since I basically connected my logic analyzer on every fucking pad available on the original board to see which one was doing anything, I quickly found that pads labelled SDA/SCL are for the i2c bus.

-The others are either pulled high or low while operating, so I don't bother about those much, and connect them accordingly to GND or VCC from an arduino.
+The others are either pulled high or low while operating, so I don't bother about those much, and connect them accordingly to GND or VCC from an Arduino.

 Using [PulseView](https://sigrok.org/wiki/PulseView) to decode the i2c protocol I get a trace that shows expected blobs of writing an i2c address (0x74) for the Populele and one or two more byte.